HubSpot vs Salesforce: Which CRM is Best in 2022?

 What is a CRM?

-To compare advanced software solutions such as Salesforce and HubSpot, we should look at what a CRM actually is.
 This will help readers get a better sense of what to look for when comparing HubSpot and Salesforce.

 In the simplest terms, a CRM suite represents software tools that help a business’s sales teams organize, manage, and utilize customer information.
 CRM tools also help manage client information and allow for better relationship development with current and prospective customers.